keif/keif.github.io/src/data/blog/migrating-from-gatsby-to-astro.md

 featured: false
 draft: true
 tags:
-    - astro
+    - Astro
-    - gatsby
+    - Gatsby
-    - migration
+    - Migration
-    - blog
+    - Blog
 description: A summary of the process and decisions behind migrating our blog from Gatsby to Astro, including content migration, performance benefits, and simplification of the stack.
 ---